Paper Contribution: A Systematized Tautomer Database Resource

 - ChemNavigator: Commercial chemical database

-- CSD: Cambridge Structural Database (private)
+- CSD: Cambridge Structural Database (requires commercial/academic license)

 - CSDB: NCI internal database (private)